-

 with subclasses doubling, in the

-next five years.
-A third dimension may
+next 5 years.
+A 3rd dimension may be added

-be added to alignment, making
+to alignment, making

 27 total variations.
 Standardized lists